-Mayor Eric Garcetti and First Lady Amy Elaine Wakeland will host the inaugural Los Angeles State of Women & Girls Address and Young Women’s Assembly on March 14, 2017.
-The event will focus on issues of gender and equality in Los Angeles and take place on the campus of the University of Southern California.
-It will bring Angelenos together with civic and thought leaders, as well as hundreds of LAUSD students, for a series of in-depth conversations, workshops, and presentations on the state of gender equality in Los Angeles.
+Mayor Eric Garcetti and First Lady Amy Elaine Wakeland hosted the inaugural Los Angeles State of Women & Girls Address and Young Women’s Assembly on March 14, 2017.
+Taking place at the University of Southern California, the event brought together leaders from government, business, sports, and the nonprofit world, as well as hundreds of LAUSD students, for a series of in-depth conversations, workshops, and presentations on gender equality in Los Angeles.
 The event included 700+ LAUSD students involved in workshops, leadership training, and panel discussions featuring top women leaders in the business, entertainment, finance, technology, and public sectors.
 Students also participated in a resource fair featuring dozens of nonprofit organizations.